-Yoga in schools has 'profound impact'
+Yoga in schools has 'profound impact' on behaviour

 A project taking yoga classes into schools has helped children with social and emotional challenges, according to a head teacher.